TopSwagCode/AspNetCore.GRPC/README.md

 * Grpc.Net.Client
 * Grpc.Tools

 Then build the code.
 This will generate a bunch of boilerplate client code that you don't have to think about and simply use.
 With this done you can create a simple client call to our server.
-Let's to that by opening the Program.cs and use the auto generated client.
+Let's do that by opening the Program.cs and use the auto generated client.

 ```csharp
 using Grpc.Net.Client;